ls1intum/Artemis/docs/dev/guidelines/language-guidelines.rst

 English language
 ==================================

-English language is used for code, documentation, user interaction.
+The English language is used for code, documentation, user interaction.

 **Best practice**